Steven Gerrard: 2012–2015: Final seasons with Liverpool

 On 19 October 2013, Gerrard scored his 100th Premier League goal, a penalty against Newcastle United in a 2–2 draw.
 On 16 March 2014, Gerrard scored two penalties and missed another in Liverpool's 3–0 win over Manchester United at Old Trafford.
-With nine career goals against arch rivals Manchester United he is Liverpool's highest goalscorer in the fixture.
+With nine career goals against arch rivals Manchester United he was Liverpool's highest goalscorer in the fixture (a record since surpassed by Mohamed Salah).
 On 6 April, he scored another two penalties as Liverpool beat West Ham United 2–1 to go top of the Premier League table with five matches to play.
 These goals took him above Kenny Dalglish as Liverpool's sixth-top goalscorer of all time.

 On 27 April 2014, Gerrard was involved in what was later labelled as a defining moment of the 2013–14 Premier League season; where Liverpool would ultimately finish second.
 Liverpool originally topped the league when they faced Chelsea in their third last match of the season.
 Gerrard slipped while receiving a pass from Mamadou Sakho which allowed Demba Ba to score the opening goal for Chelsea; Chelsea went on to win 2–0, which meant that Liverpool's title hopes were no longer in their own hands.
 Gerrard finished the season with 13 goals and the League's most assists at 13.
 Gerrard was a nominee for the PFA Players' Player of the Year award that year, while he won the 2014 Liverpool Echo Sports Personality Award.
 Gerrard would later refer to this period as "the worst three months of my life".

 Gerrard in August 2014.
 The 2014–15 season was his last for Liverpool.